teusH/MySense/README.md

 <img src="RPi/images/MySense-logo.png" align=right width=100>

 # MySense
-Last update of the README on 4th of June 2019
+Last update of the README on 2nd of Februar 2020

 ## Description
 Software Infrastructure or framework for managing environmental sensors and data aquisition.

+### Outline
+A description of the MySense PyCom based measurement kit, data collection and data visualisation is provided in a presentation at Meetkoppelting20 conference in Amersfoort, Jan 2020.
+The PDF slides can be found at <a href=""http://behouddeparel.nl/sites/behouddeparel.nl/files/20200125-Koppelting-WAR-Amersfoort.pdf" alt="an How To build a kit and show the results">"Measuring Air Quality in an Agri Region: an How To"</a> (PDF 3 MB).

 ### MySense Raspberry Pi controller